 Once they become dried the rhizomes are processed into powder and stored in a jar.

-Apart from medicinal use, the plant is also used to dye the hair black naturally and make it smooth and shiny.
+Apart from medicinal use, Jatamansi benefits for hair include using the natural dye to colour your hair black and make it smooth and shiny.
 Massaging your scalp with the oil extract from the Jatamansi plant can prevent hair fall.

 Excesses consumption of Jatamansi may cause adverse effects on the body.
 Consuming in a large quantity may cause stomach problems.
 Dosage should always be as per prescriptions.
 Due to the lack of clinical studies consuming Valerian Jantamansi during pregnancy and Lactation is not recommended.